 “May” Versus “Shall” Issue Laws

 “May issue” laws give significant discretion to the issuing official to grant or deny the permit, based on the guidance of various statutory factors.
 Even if the general requirements are met, the official is not required to issue the permit.
 This kind of law allows permitting authorities to consider factors that may not have been included in the language of a state’s CCW permitting statutes.
-Eight states have laws that can truly be categorized as “may issue.”
+Nine states have laws that can truly be categorized as “may issue.”

 In “shall issue” states, law enforcement officials are generally required to issue a permit to anyone who meets certain minimal statutory requirements (e.g., that the person is not a convicted felon or mentally incompetent).
 Among states with shall issue laws, some states provide the issuing authority no discretion to deny a permit if the person meets these requirements.
 In contrast, other states have “shall issue” statutes that still give issuing authorities some degree of discretion to deny a permit if, for example, there is reasonable suspicion to believe that the applicant is a danger to self or others.
 These “limited discretion” states fall into a separate category that lies between pure “shall issue” and true “may issue” states.